Japji Sahib: Japji Sahib and Jaap Sahib

 The Guru Granth Sahib starts with Japji Sahib, while Dasam Granth starts with Jaap Sahib.
 Guru Nanak is credited with the former, while Guru Gobind Singh Ji is credited with the latter.
 Jaap Sahib is structured as a stotra that are commonly found in 1st millennium CE Hindu literature.
 The Jaap Sahib, unlike the Japji Sahib, is composed predominantly in Braj-Hindi and the Sanskrit language, with a few Arabic and Persian words, and with 199 stanzas making it longer than Japji Sahib.
 The Jaap Sahib is, like Japji Sahib, in praise of God as the unchanging, loving, unborn, ultimate power and includes within it 950 names of God, starting with Brahma, Shiva, Vishnu and moving on to over 900 names and avatars of gods and goddesses found in Hindu traditions, with the assertion that these are all manifestations of the One, the limitless eternal creator.
 This is similar to Sahasranama texts of India, and for this reason this part is also called as Akal Sahasranama.
 The text includes Arabic and Persian words for God such as Allah and Khuda.
 The Japu Sahib includes a mention of God as wielder of weapons, consistent with the martial spirit of Dasam Granth.

+History

+In the second half of the 19th century, a number of Japji Sahib printed editions (Pōthi Japji) were published as pothis, including at: